 The prescaler is free running, i.e., operates independently of the Clock Select logic of the Timer/CounterCounter, and it is shared by the Timer/Counter Tn.
 Since the prescaler is not affected by the Timer/Counter's clock select, the state of the prescaler will have implications for situations where a prescaled clock is used.
-One example of prescaling artifacts occurs when the timer is enabled and clocked by the prescaler (CSn2:0 = 2, 3, 4, or 5).
+One example of prescaling artifacts occurs when the timer is enabled and clocked by the prescaler (CSn[2:0] = 2, 3, 4, or 5).
 The number of system clock cycles from when the timer is enabled to the first count occurs can be from 1 to N+1 system clock cycles, where N equals the prescaler divisor (8, 64, 256, or 1024).

-The Prescaler Reset can be used for synchronizing the Timer/Counter to program execution.
+It is possible to use the Prescaler Reset for synchronizing the Timer/Counter to program execution.